dtex21/dtex21.github.io/README.md

 # Just my personal site
-Use 'npm run' to buid & run.
+Use 'npm start' to buid & run.